zextras/tech-doc/source/suite/powerstore.rst

    example, if you redesigned your storage infrastructure or you are tidying up your Zimbra volumes.

-..

-   **Tip**

-   Starting from version 3.0.10, Zextras Powerstore can also move "Index" volumes.
+.. hint:: Starting from version 3.0.10, Zextras Powerstore can also move "Index" volumes.

-.. _getvolumestats:
+.. _pws_getvolumestats:

 getVolumeStats
 ~~~~~~~~~~~~~~